florencemezino/bookinner/READMEMS3.md

 ### End user

 1. Goal
-End users for this project are :
-- users who wants to focus on their personal development by reading more.
+End users for this project are readers who wants to focus on their personal development.

-2. Profiles

-a.
-Readers

-PERSONA
+2. Profile / Persona : Readers

+Readers want to focus on their personnal development.
+They want to take time to read more and share their reviews.
+They want to have the possibility to buy, sell or simply exchange books.

+* identity and behaviours

-Readers interacting with the site are English speaker.
-They are keen to learn by themself and value reading.
+Readers interacting with the site are English speaker and we can determine different profiles :
+- beginner : user who reads very rarely like 1 book every 6 months and wish to read more.
+- intermediate : user who reads 1 book every month or two months and wants to read more.
+- advanced : user who reads several books a month and is keen to share their reviews online / interact with a community.
+They have a big library and wish even to sell or even exchange books.

+* expectations
+- Readers want to extend their knowledge on different dimensions of personal development such as nutrition, career, finance etc.
+- Readers have a strong willingness to integrate reading more books in their personal development.
+- Readers want to have access to a large library of books about personal development.
+- Readers wants to read reviews with great insights to esily choose their next reading

+* restraints
+- Lack of time

 Below we can find more about their profile :

-*
-*
+* user who wants to read more as part of their personal development
+* user who wants to read book recommandations / reviews from experts to
+* user who wants to have a space to leave reviews about their readings
 *

 ### User stories

 1. First Time Visitor Goals

 * As a reader, I want to  have so that I can
 * As a reader, I want to have so that I can
 * As a reader, I want to have so that I can
 * As a reader, I want to have so that I can